SAMUD/bbs-fw/README.md

 bbs-fw has been tested on the BBSHD, and I own a (newer) BBS02B 750W.
 The controllers are similar so it should work great on both, however bbsxtra is only tested on the BBS02B.

+This firmware specifically supports the UART type of Bafang motor.
+Bafang is now only producing these motors with CAN-bus controllers.
+These controllers are completely different, and are also completely locked down.
+If you're looking to build a new bike with this firmware in 2025, you have 3 options:

+1. ($) These motors have been produced since 2017 so check the second-hand market, they're reliable and easy to service,
+2. ($$) Find an old stock UART motor still being sold,
+3. ($$$) Purchase a CAN-bus motor, then source a UART controller and all accessories (the screen etc is not compatible).
+Replace the controller on the motor. *I've not tried this, it's at your own risk.*

 ### BBSHD

 Revision | MCU          | Released    | Comment